pywbem/pywbemtools/docs/pywbemclicommands.rst

 Server get-centralinsts command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``server get-centralinsts`` command gets the instance names of the central/scoping instances of one or more :term:`WBEM management profile` s defined in the target WBEM server:
+The ``server get-centralinsts`` command gets the :term:`central instances` of the :term:`management profiles <management profile>` advertised by the WBEM server of the :term:`current connection`.

+The command displays the instance paths of the central instances by profile, using the :term:`Table output formats`.

+The ``--organization``/``-o`` and ``--profile``/ ``-p`` command options can be used to filter the result by organization and name of the management profiles, respectively.

+Example:

 .. code-block:: text

-    $ pywbemcli server centralinsts --org DMTF --profile "Computer System" Advertised Central Instances:
+    $ pywbemcli server get-centralinsts --organization DMTF --profile "Computer System" Advertised Central Instances:
     +---------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
     | Profile                         | Central Instances                                                                                                                                                                                                                       |